 - After five seconds, the balloon is deflated and removed.

 - Sinuses remain open allowing a return to normal sinus pressure.
 For adults, Balloon Sinuplasty is a simple in-office procedure.
 Pediatric procedures are performed at one of our outpatient partners: Surgery Center of Decatur and Madison Surgery Center.

 - For more information, view this video animation of a Balloon Sinuplasty procedure.

 - 20% or more chronic sinusitis sufferers do not respond to prescription medication.
 For these patients, Balloon Sinuplasty may be recommended.

 - It is a safe, minimally invasive treatment option used by more than 300,000 patients.
-Unlike other treatment options, this procedure does not remove bone or tissue - there are no incisions when using a sinus balloon.
+Unlike other treatment options, this procedure does not remove bone or tissue - there are no incisions.